bal-code-camp-rest-oidc/documentation/Day-2.md

 ## Lab 3

 In lab 3 we learned how we can access a ressource server with a standalone client (in our case a spring batch).
-Here we are using the [OAuth2 client credentials grant flow](https://tools.ietf.org/html/rfc6749#section-4.4).
-To get the token you need to register the client in the keycloak.
+Here we are using the [OAuth2 client credentials grant flow](https://tools.ietf.org/html/rfc6749#section-4.4) to get the token you need to register the client in the keycloak.